VR in Education – Students Will Lead Adoption

 Students entering the workforce are going to be the ones that pave the path for how we use technology in the workplace and the rest of us will have to keep up – so introducing them to VR technology early, while they’re still learning, is going to be beneficial to everyone in the long-run – Plus, they want to learn!

 A study in 2006 by Penn Schoen Berland found that 77% of millennials interviewed WANT to use VR/AR because they think it will make their jobs more productive.

 Millennials are technology natives – they were born and raised with this internet thing growing alongside them and with new tech gadgets popping up left-and-right.
 So if millennials are interested in it, and want it, odds are they’re the ones that are going to contribute to how large VR/AR gets!
 In fact, by 2025, millennials will make up 75% of our workforce and 44% of our next wave of buyers.
 So it’s not so surprising that 53% of millennials said they would rather lose their sense of smell than their digital devices!
 A bit drastic – but it gets the point across.

-People that learn about VR in education environments will graduate tech-savvy, and have come to understand a different level of how humans interact with a space, plus, they aren’t as fazed by change.
+People that learn about virtual reality in education environments will graduate tech-savvy, and have come to understand a different level of how humans interact with a space, plus, they aren’t as fazed by change.
 And on top of that, graduating with a background in VR was uncommon a couple of years ago, so having the experience will let them stand out of the crowd from their classmates.

 Democratizing Virtual Reality: VR First

 VR First is a global program working towards democratizing virtual reality – and their efforts have gone towards just getting the technology out there, so that whoever is interested in learning the tech or creating content has access to the resources they need.